KeishiaLavarez/KeishiaLavarez/README.md

 # Hello, I'm Keishia Lavarez 👋

 Welcome to my GitHub profile!
-I'm a passionate coder and database enthusiast, with a knack for solving intricate problems and creating elegant solutions.
-My journey in technology began when I embarked on the BS Information Technology program.
+I'm a passionate coder and game developer enthusiast, with a knack for solving problems and creating games.
+My journey in technology began when I embarked on BS Entertainment Media Computing.

 ## About Me